ArduPilot/ardupilot_wiki/plane/source/docs/qland-mode.rst

-    are close to the ground or landing (and also if any auto landing procedure results in bouncing or failure to turn off motors properly after landing) you probably have the autopilot situated such that it's barometer (altimeter) is being affected by the pressure created by the QuadPlanes prop-wash against the ground.
+    are close to the ground or landing (and also if any auto landing procedure results in bouncing or failure to turn off motors properly after landing) you probably have the autopilot situated such that its barometer (altimeter) is being affected by the pressure created by the QuadPlanes prop-wash against the ground.